-- The financial statements have been prepared and comply, in all material respects, with the International Financial Reporting Standards. - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended March 31, 2022 any of the provisions of the AFZA regulations that would materially affect its activities or its financial position as at March 31, 2022
+- · The Company has maintained proper books of account; - We have obtained all the information and explanations we considered necessary for the purposes of our audit; - The financial statements have been prepared and comply, in all material respects, with the International Financial Reporting Standards. - Note No16 to the financial statements reflects the related party transactions effected during the period along with the balances as on the date of Balance Sheet. - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended March 31, 2023 any of the provisions of the AFZA regulations that would materially affect its activities or its financial position as at March 31, 2023